 If you’re a fan of variegated plants, you may already be familiar with the showier version of this species: Persicaria virginiana Variegata Group (also known as ‘Variegata’ or ‘Painter’s Palette’), which has red seeds and white-splashed leaves.
 This is the straight species, with solid green leaves, or sometimes with darker markings in spring.
 It is not nearly as eye-catching, but you may prefer it if you want something more natural-looking to fill space in a large shade garden or woodland.
 (It can spread by both rhizomes and self-sowing, which may be problematic in a small garden.)
 The upright stems produce slender wands of tiny, greenish white flowers in mid- or late summer to early fall that mature into green seedpods in fall, for a total height of about 3 feet.
 The species is native to the eastern half of North America; these seeds are from plants growing wild here at Hayefield in Bucks County, PA.
 Partial to full shade.
 Perennial; Zones 4 to 10.

-2022-collected seeds are sold out.
-I hope to collect again in September 2023.
+Collected in early to mid September 2023.
 At least 20 seeds.
 PA ecotype.
 Shipping to US addresses only.

 Please read the germination information as well before ordering.